It was very common a few years ago for Estate Agents and Auctioneers in Ireland to charge between 1% and 2.5% commission on the sale of a house.

-We have seen a few estate agents online offering fixed rates for house sales varying from €999 plus VAT (€1299) ,€1299 plus VAT (€1598) and another at €2500 inc VAT .
+We have seen a few estate agents online in 2022 offering fixed rates for house sales varying from €999 plus VAT (€1299) ,€1299 plus VAT (€1598) and another at €2500 inc VAT .

-An example – : An estate agent charging 1.5% on a Dublin semi valued at €450,000- would charge €6750 plus VAT which brings it to almost €8300.
+A percentage fee example – : An estate agent charging 1.5% on a Dublin semi valued at €450,000- would charge €6750 plus VAT which brings it to almost €8300.

 If another agent is offering to sell the same house for a fixed price of €1600 inc VAT – that would be a saving of €6700.

 The vast majority of houses for sale in Ireland are found on Daft.ie or Myhome.ie – so as long as your house is on those it will be found by potential buyers.

 When a percentage fee is charged – the rate of commission charged by estate agents can sometimes vary depending on the value of the house.

 An estate agent’s commission on a house below say €500,000 might be 1.5 per cent – while a property worth a Million euros may be charged at a lower rate of 1.25 per cent or 1% by the same agent.